- About Us

 - Contact Us

-In August of 2005 Dr. Stuart Kaufman and his son Jon, a first year medical student, volunteered for a medical mission at The Lighthouse Mission for Christ Eye Clinic in Mombassa, Kenya.
+In August of 2005 Dr. Stuart Kaufman and his son Jonathan, a first year medical student, volunteered for a medical mission at The Lighthouse Mission for Christ Eye Clinic in Mombassa, Kenya.
 Mombassa, a coastal city of Africa is home to a population of 2 million people of which there are only 4 ophthalmologists!
 In Hillsborough County there are over 100 ophthalmologists.

 At the Lighthouse Dr. Kaufman served as a professor, a surgeon, and a clinician.
 Though there were an abundant amount of patients who desperately needed surgery, Dr. Kaufman thought he could best serve the people of Mombassa as a whole by teaching the ophthalmologists the latest advances in cataract surgery.
 This included the latest surgical technique of “Insta-Sight” cataract surgery which is the removal of a cataract without needles, patches, or stitches that Dr. Kaufman helped develop in 1992.
 He also introduced a new technique to dilate the eye using a special mixture of medications as oppose to using multiple drops prior to surgery.
 Dr. Kaufman also taught argon laser trabeculoplasty to eliminate the need for glaucoma drops in selected patients.